nuxeo/nuxeo/nuxeo-importer-xml-parser/ReadMe.md

 	System.out.println("Hello world!")

-You have also access to some element into your code that let you interact with the parser and the context of the evaluation.
+You have also access to some elements into your code that lets you interact with the parser and the context of the evaluation.
 Here is the list of objects available into the context:

  - `currentDocument` : last created DocumentModel
  - `changeableDocument` : document being created